 A DeskProto Project Tree.
 This project contains one Part, with three Operations.

 You can imagine the tree-like structure of a project, which is displayed in the Project Tree at the left side of the DeskProto screen: see the figure above.
 This sample Project Bottle consists of one Part called Half bottle and three Operations called Roughing, Finishing and Contour.
 Each operation line includes a lamp icon that you can switch on and off to make the operation (in)visible.
 The project will be named when saving it for the first time, until then the tree displays the name Untitled.

-Note: to open a 3D file in DeskProto you must use "Load Geometry" in the File menu (if needed start a New project first).
+Note: to open your CAD file in DeskProto you must use "Load Vector file", "Load Geometry file" or "Load Bitmap file" in the File menu (if needed start a New project first).
+For each of these three options a toolbar button is present.
 You cannot use OPEN, as you do not yet have a DeskProto project file for this new project.
-The 3D geometry is used for for Parts and for all 3D Operations.
+The CAD-data will be used for all Parts and for all Operations.